OpenMined/syft.js/README.md

 ##### Create Model & Plan

-After the PyGrid is running, the next step is to create the model and training plan and host them in the PyGrid.
+After PyGrid is running, the next step is to create the model and training plan and host them in PyGrid.
-PySyft tutorials include [MNIST example jupyter notebooks](https://github.com/OpenMined/PySyft/tree/master/examples/experimental/FL%20Training%20Plan) that guide you through this process.
+PySyft tutorials include [MNIST example jupyter notebooks](https://github.com/OpenMined/PySyft/blob/master/examples/tutorials/static-fl) that guide you through this process.

 Fire up jupyter notebook in PySyft root folder: